LITS Services FAQ: Fall 2020

 I’m having problems accessing library databases from off campus.
 What’s wrong?

 EZProxy won’t work with the VPN.
 If you’re using the Pulse Secure app to connect to the VPN, you’ll have to log out before using EZProxy.
-See Off-Campus access for troubleshooting problems with EZ-Proxy, VPN (Pulse Secure), and Xfinity Advanced Security.
+See Off-Campus access to troubleshoot problems with EZ-Proxy, VPN (Pulse Secure), and Xfinity Advanced Security.

 How can I get help with my research?